The staff/child ratio depends on the age of the child. The regulations state the following:

 Please contact us for more information on our fees.

-We have a robust Covid 19 policy and detailed risk assessment which you will receive during induction.
+We have a robust Covid 19 policy and detailed risk assessment.

 If you have any other questions that aren’t covered here, please do not hesitate to get in touch.